The Founder Bottleneck: Why Growth Stalls Without an Executive Assistant

 A communications layer transforms scattered messages into organized knowledge, improves team alignment, and protects leadership focus.

-Virtual assistants trained in communication and operations now fill this role effectively, especially through specialized firms like Aristo Sourcing, which focuses on placing skilled remote professionals who support high-level delegation.
+Communications VAs and Executive Virtual Assistants trained in communication and operations now fill this role effectively, especially through specialized firms like Aristo Sourcing, which focuses on placing skilled remote professionals who support high-level delegation.

 When founders move from operator to strategist, the company gains the space it needs to scale.